What’s the role of our therapy dogs in schools?

 Canine Comprehension: Dog Assisted Learning Melbourne

-Our Curriculum has
+Our approach has

 H.E.A.R.T.